Bootcamp for Techs!

 - Prerequisite: none

-Registered Veterinary Technicians will find this 1-day workshop helpful in understanding the basics of scanning, using ultrasound in clinic.
+Registered Veterinary Technicians will find this 1-day workshop helpful in understanding the basics of scanning, using ultrasound in a clinical setting.

 When the ultrasound beam interacts with tissue it can react in a variety of ways.
 These interactions can also cause artifacts.
 These artifacts can either be beneficial or detrimental to the image.
 Recognizing and appreciating these interactions will be discussed in the lecture as well as learning how to recognize artifacts.